 If you are filing your claim electronically, you are not required to actually sign your claim.
-The act of filing your claim electronically signifies your declaration, under the penalty of false swearing, that:

-- You are the taxpayer identified in the claim; and - The information in the claim is true, correct and complete.
+The act of filing your claim electronically signifies your declaration, under the penalty of false swearing, that you are the taxpayer identified in the claim and that the information in the claim is true, correct and complete.

-Your filing electronically, with this declaration, is your signature.
+Filing electronically, with this declaration, is your signature.